Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Finding region subpieces

 Let $\mathcal F$ be the forest representing the ancestor/descendant relationship between the bounding cycles of regions in $\mathcal R_P$.
-By Lemma~\ref{Lem:Root-r-subproblems}, there are $O(\sqrt r)$ bounding cycles and since we can make descendent queries in the region tree in $O(\log n)$ time per query, we can find $\mathcal F$ in $O(r\log n)$ time.
+By Lemma~\ref{Lem:Root-r-subproblems}, there are $O(\sqrt r)$ bounding cycles and, since we can make descendent queries in the region tree in $O(\log n)$ time per query, we can find $\mathcal F$ in $O(r\log n)$ time.
 Let $d$ be the maximum depth of a node in $\mathcal F$ (roots have depth $0$).
 For $i = 0,\ldots,d$, let $\mathcal C_i$ be the set of cycles corresponding to nodes at depth $i$ in $\mathcal F$.
-As a result of Lemma~\ref{Lem:SharedEdges}: \begin{Cor} For any $i\in\{0,\ldots,d\}$, every pair of cycles in $\mathcal C_i$ are pairwise dart-disjoint. \end{Cor}
+By Corollary~\ref{Lem:SharedEdges} and Lemma~\ref{Lem:SharedEdges}: \begin{corollary} For any $i\in\{0,\ldots,d\}$, every pair of cycles in $\mathcal C_i$ are pairwise dart-disjoint. \end{corollary}